+Abstract.
 This paper reports the results of a series of experiments designed to establish how non-expert subjects conceptualize geospatial phenomena.
-Subjects were asked to give examples of geographic categories in response to a series of differently phrased elicitations.
-The results yield an ontology of geographic categories-a catalogue of the prime geospatial concepts and categories shared in common by human subjects independently of their exposure to scientific geography.
-When combined with nouns such as feature and object, the adjective geographic elicited almost exclusively elements of the physical environment of geographic scale or size, such as mountain, lake, and river.
-The phrase things that could be portrayed on a map, on the other hand, produced many geographic scale artifacts (roads, cities, etc.) and fiat objects (states, countries, etc.), as well as some physical feature types.
-These data reveal considerable mismatch as between the meanings assigned to the terms 'geography' and 'geographic' by scientific geographers and by ordinary subjects, so that scientific geographers are not in fact studying geographic phenomena as such phenomena are conceptualized by naïve subjects.
+Subjects were asked to give examples of geographical categories in response to a series of differently phrased elicitations.
+The results yield an ontology of geographical categories-a catalogue of the prime geospatial concepts and categories shared in common by human subjects independently of their exposure to scientific geography.
+When combined with nouns such as feature and object, the adjective geographic elicited almost exclusively elements of the physical environment of geographical scale or size, such as mountain, lake, and river.
+The phrase things that could be portrayed on a map, on the other hand, produced many geographical scale artefacts (roads, cities, etc.) and fiat objects (states, countries, etc.), as well as some physical feature types.
+These data reveal considerable mismatch as between the meanings assigned to the terms 'geography' and 'geographic' by scientific geographers and by ordinary subjects, so that scientific geographers are not in fact studying geographical phenomena as such phenomena are conceptualized by naïve subjects.
 The data suggest, rather, a special role in determining the subject-matter of scientific geography for the concept of what can be portrayed on a map.
-This work has implications for work on usability and interoperability in geographic information science, and it throws light also on subtle and hitherto unexplored ways in which ontological terms such as 'object', 'entity', and 'feature' interact with geographic concepts.
+This work has implications for work on usability and interoperability in geographical information science, and it throws light also on subtle and hitherto unexplored ways in which ontological terms such as 'object', 'entity', and 'feature' interact with geographical concepts.

-1 Introduction
+1. Introduction

-What is the field of geographic information science about?
-What is 'geographic' about geographic information?
-What makes an object a geographic object?
+What is the field of geographical information science about?
+What is 'geographical' about geographical information?
+What makes an object a geographical object?
 Geographers and others have debated these questions for many decades, and we do not propose to resolve the underlying issues here.
 Instead, we offer a preliminary overview of ontology as this term is currently used by philosophers, information scientists and psychologists.
-We then use this overview as background to the presentation of detailed evidence as to how the geographic is distinguished from the non-geographic by non-experts.
+We then use this overview as background to the presentation of detailed evidence as to how the geographical is distinguished from the non-geographical by non-experts.
 Thus we report on how the domain of geography is defined and conceptualized from the outside.

-We believe that this work is of more than simple curiosity value, telling geographers and geographic information scientists how the subject-matter of their work is conceived by others (although already in this respect it contains a number of results which many will find surprising).
+We believe that this work is of more than simple curiosity value, telling geographers and geographical information scientists how the subject-matter of their work is conceived by others (although already in this respect it contains a number of results which many will find surprising).
 Our results are also of theoretical importance: they throw light on one common type of human cognition that has seldom been studied (whether by geographers, cognitive scientists, or philosophers).
-And our results are also of practical importance, in that they can help us to understand how different groups of people exchange (or fail to exchange) geographic information, both when communicating with each other and also when communicating with computers.
-With the proliferation of GIS and GIS-related applications on the world wide web, there is an ever-increasing need to know how non-experts conceptualize the geographic domain.
-A sound, empirically supported ontology of geospatial phenomena will thus form a central part of the foundation for geographic information system design in the future.
+And our results are also of practical importance, in that they can help us to understand how different groups of people exchange (or fail to exchange) geographical information, both when communicating with each other and also when communicating with computers.
+With the proliferation of GIS and GIS-related applications on the world wide web, there is an ever-increasing need to know how non-experts conceptualize the geographical domain.
+A sound, empirically supported ontology of geospatial phenomena will thus form a central part of the foundation for geographical information system design in the future.

-2 Categories and Ontology
+2. Categories and ontology

-2.1 Cognition and Pre-Scientific Theories
+2.1.
+Cognition and pre-scientific theories